-Nick teaches a popular "Geology of Washington" course to CWU students every quarter - and his course is open to townspeople for free!
-He also teaches "Pacific Northwest Geology" to our upper-level geology majors.
+Nick has been with CWU Geology since 1992.
+He teaches a very popular "GEOL 101 - Geology of Washington" course to CWU students every Fall Quarter and Winter Quarter - and his course is open to townspeople for free!
+He also teaches "GEOL 351 - Pacific Northwest Geology" every spring.

 Nick's wife, Liz Zentner, teaches science at Ellensburg High School.
-The Zentners have three boys - Max (24), Sam (22), and Jack (20).
+The Zentners have three boys - Max (25), Sam (23), and Jack (21).